Day trading: Market-neutral trading

 Market-neutral trading is a strategy that is designed to mitigate risk in which a trader takes a long position in one security and a short position in another security that is related.

 Algorithmic trading

 It is estimated that more than 75% of stock trades in United States are generated by algorithmic trading or high-frequency trading.
 The increased use of algorithms and quantitative techniques has led to more competition and smaller profits.

 Cost

+Commission

+Intraday trades may involve heavy commissions by brokers; these may be a fixed fee per trade or a percentage of the sum involved.

 Spread

 The numerical difference between the bid and ask prices is referred to as the bid–ask spread.
 It can be viewed as an estimate of transaction costs.

 The bid–ask spread is two sides of the same coin.
 The spread can be viewed as trading bonuses or costs according to different parties and different strategies.
 On one hand, traders who do NOT wish to queue their order, instead paying the market price, pay the spreads (costs).
 On the other hand, traders who wish to queue and wait for execution receive the spreads (bonuses).
 Some day trading strategies attempt to capture the spread as additional, or even the only, profits for successful trades.